Aerobic exercise: How to warm up and cool down

 Warm-ups and cool-downs generally involve doing your activity at a slower pace and reduced intensity.

-Cooling down after your workout allows for a gradual recovery of heart rate and blood pressure.
-Cooling down may be most important for competitive athletes, such as marathoners, because it helps regulate blood flow.
+Cooling down after your workout allows for a gradual recovery of pre-exercise heart rate and blood pressure.
+Cooling down may be most important for competitive endurance athletes, such as marathoners, because it helps regulate blood flow.
 Cooling down doesn't appear to help reduce muscle stiffness and soreness after exercise, but more research is needed.

 How to warm up

 Warm up right before you plan to start your workout.
 In general, warm up by focusing first on large muscle groups, such as your hamstrings.
 Then you can do exercises more specific to your sport or activity, if necessary.
-A warm-up may cause mild sweating, but it shouldn't leave you fatigued.

 Here are some examples of warm-up activities: